Community Pipeline Meeting -12/2/13 at 7 PM

-Open Meetings and Freedom of Information for Community Activists
+Open Meetings and Freedom of Information

 THE CENTER FOR SUSTAINABLE RURAL COMMUNITIES OPENS NEW FACILITY in Schoharie County as brick and mortar center for community activism.